dfaker/PaintersDiff/README.md

 Tweak the excessive number of values and sliders to see results - most are experiments I've not found completely useless.

 Even medium lighting on the canvas is essential.

+Requires: skimage, scipy and cv2 not yet reeached stability to prune some of these dependencies out yet.